Javvaji-GeethaPriya/Django-Project/README.md

 Features
 Employee Management: Create, update, delete, and view employees.
 Employees can be assigned to departments.
 Employee descriptions are validated to block forbidden words.
 Department Management: Create, update, delete, and view departments.
-CRUD Operations: Perform all CRUD operations for both employees and departments from the homepage.
+CRUD Operations: All operations are available from the homepage, enabling easy management of both employees and departments.
+Responsive UI: The interface is simple and user-friendly, allowing easy navigation between employee and department management pages.